AFriemann/cph/readme.md

 Changelog
 =========

+##### v1.5.3
+- added NULL pointer checks
+- added return value logic to some methods
+  - inputs exceeding INPUT_MAX will now result in termination
+  - cph exit codes should contain a bit more information (see readme)

 ##### v1.5.2
 - reduced input cap from 64 characters to 32. exceeding characters will be discarded (this will change in the future)